Pakistan Resolution 1940

 The Islamic concept of Nationalism

-Modern western political concepts of nationalism, nationality, and nation lay stress on race, language, geography, culture, and common historical bonds in the past.
-While Islam repudiates all of them and seeks to make a nation based on spiritual and moral relationships so that people may help each other to all possible extents.
+Modern Western political concepts of nationalism, nationality, and nation lay stress on race, language, geography, culture, and common historical bonds in the past.
+Islam repudiates all of them and seeks to make a nation based on spiritual and moral relationships so that people may help each other to all possible extents.
 Islam encourages and provides more opportunities for an independent relationship among men so that culture may prosper.
 Islam stands to provide the maximum possible chances for the fullest development of man's personality, belonging to any caste, race, and country.
 Islam maintains that human rights are based upon morality rather than political, military, or any other kind of might.

 The Two Nation Theory of both Allama Iqbal and Quid e Azam Muhammad Ali Jinnah were right in claiming that Muslims of India formed a separate nation based on Muslim culture.